hennypurwadi/spam_classifier/README.md

 proposed along with a diagram concept plan for the model’s integration into daily work.

 ![diagram flow](https://github.com/hennypurwadi/spam_classifier/blob/main/spam_filter/docs/images/spam_filter_diagram.jpeg)
+## Spam email classification machine learning model requires several steps:
+1	First, the model is trained with labelled dataset.
+Then, save the trained model.
+2	Then the stored model predicts spam or not spam when user enters new email.
+3	The input email and prediction are added to dataset, to increase model accuracy over time.
+4	The model keeps re-trained and re-tested with new data.
+(Iterative optimization).
+5	The machine learning lifecycle on dataset iteration keep looping to maintain accuracy.
+6	The model will be incorporated into the service team's workflow to simplify email classification.

 ## Common spam words
 Using the WordCloud Python library, we can investigate the most common words that appear